Discover helpful resume and interview tips for nursing and physical therapist careers with Brooks Rehabilitation.

 When asking this question, an employer wants to know what makes you different from the other candidates.
 Given that most candidates will give altruistic answers, do your best to give an honest response.
 Make sure you share a personal story that led or inspired you to your career.

-The interviewer wants to know whether you can help even uneducated patients understand their disease, treatments options, and medical terms.
+The interviewer wants to know whether you can help even uneducated patients understand their disease, treatment options, and medical terms.
 Here, you can give an example of some of the terms and their simple explanations; for instance, instead of saying hypertension, you can say high blood pressure.

 Physical therapists are medical professionals who help patients recover from sickness or injuries by implementing mobility and physical exercise treatment plans.